 Memorization and Flashcards for Origin, Insertion, and Actions

-Flash cards have been shown to be incredibly helpful for retention of facts, both short and long term.
-Through repetition, you will never forget that Rhomboid Major inserts at the lower one-third of vertebral border of scapula and brings the shoulder blades together (scapular adduction).
-Index cards are easy to carry around and look at during free time.
+Flashcards have been shown to be incredibly helpful for retention of facts, both short and long term.
+Through repetition, you will never forget that Rhomboid Major inserts at the lower one-third of vertebral border of the scapula and brings the shoulder blades together (scapular adduction).

 Read and reread the Kinesiology section in all of your textbooks and study guides.

 For most people, I do not recommend reading each book cover to cover.
 Use Post-it notes to mark the kinesiology section in all of your study guides and textbooks, and review this section in each book before moving on to the next area of study.

 Seeing the origin and insertions on people is helpful for visual and kinesthetic learners.